opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Separate Colors
 ~~~~~~~~~~~~~~~

-The **Separate Colors** feature, allows for separating single drawing by colors of pencils, generating independent image files to make it easier to use them in a subsequent workflow of compositing.
+The **Separate Colors** feature, allows for separating single drawing by colors of pencils, generating independent image files to make it easier to use them in a subsequent compositing workflow.

 |separate_colors|